What is an SEO friendly URL and how do you create one? What is a permalink in WordPress and how do you configure it?

 From the Settings menu select 301 Redirects

-Type the ‘old’ URL in the left side (Request column) and the new URL in the right side (Destination column).
+Type the ‘old’ URL on the left side (Request column) and the new URL on the right side (Destination column).

 Click the SAVE CHANGES button.